The z-DM distribution of fast radio bursts: Neglected effects

 \subsection{Influence of specific parameters}

 This work uses measured FRB detection numbers, dispersion measures, redshifts, and strengths from three different FRB searches.
 It is useful to probe the influence of each of these on our overall result.
+This also places an absolute limit on the aforementioned effects discussed in Appendix \ref{sec:neglected_effects} --- no matter how untrustworthy we consider the number of FRBs detected, the information contained in detection numbers will still be better than no information at all.

-To do so, we show in Figure~\ref{fig:ignored} our confidence limits for each parameter using our prior on $\alpha$ when removing the likelihood corresponding to $p_N$ \ref{eq:ni_given_n}, $p_{\rm DMZ}$ (eq.\ref{eq:pzdm}), $p_s$ (eq.\ref{eq:psu}), and when removing ASKAP/FE, ASKAP/ICE, and Parkes/Mb observations.
+To do so, we show in Figure~\ref{fig:ignored} our confidence limits for each parameter, both with (top) and without (bottom) our prior on $\alpha$, when removing the likelihood corresponding to $p_{\rm N}$ (eq.\ref{eq:ni_given_n}), $p_{\rm DMZ}$ (eq.\ref{eq:pzdm}), $p_s$ (eq.\ref{eq:psu}), and when removing ASKAP/FE, ASKAP/ICE, and Parkes/Mb observations.
 We do this under the spectral index interpretation of $\alpha$ --- results are similar under the rate interpretation.

 Unsurprisingly, the most dramatic effect occurs when removing information on measured DM and $z$.
 In this limit, we do not find lower bounds on $E_{\rm max}$ in the range $\log_{10} E_{\rm max} {\rm [erg]} > 40$, and limits on other parameters are very broad.
 This is not a very interesting, informative, or unexpected result, and we ignore the ``No $p_{\rm DMZ}$'' in the following discussion.
 However, the fact that some constraints are nonetheless derived is evidence for the source-counts distribution of FRBs containing useful information \citep{Macquart2018b}.